Suzuki Grand Vitara Common Problems and Solutions

 Problem:

-You can hear a knocking sound whenever you drive over a speed bump.
+You notice a knocking sound every time you go over a speed bump.
 Your drive has become noticeably bumpier.

 Solution:

 It's likely that you have a leaking front strut.
-Not only will you have to replace it with a new one from our parts page, but you should also check your tyres.
-A damaged front strut will usually mean uneven tyre wear, so you may need to replace those too.
+Not only will you need to replace it with a new one from our parts page, but you should also check your tyres.
+A damaged front strut often causes uneven tyre wear, so you might also need to replace those.

 Difficulty level